crossplane/crossplane/docs/stacks-guide-aws.md

   vpcState: available
 ```

-Now, we can retrieve the VPCID to use in subsequent resources:
+Now that we have a VPC, we can retrieve the VPCID to use in subsequent
+resources and save it to a variable:

 ```bash
 VPC_ID=$(kubectl get -f "vpc.yaml"  -o jsonpath='{.status.vpcId}')